Adam1609/VotePoints/README.md

 <h1>VotePoints&nbsp;<a href="https://poggit.pmmp.io/p/VotePoints"><img src="https://poggit.pmmp.io/shield.state/VotePoints"></a><img src="https://u.cubeupload.com/kenygamer/9CD960BEF1C74BDB8CD6.png" width="150" height="150" style="display: block; margin: 0 auto;" align="left"></img></h1>
-<p text-align="left">VotePoints is a PocketMine-MP plugin to bring vote points to your server.
-Have you heard of these?
-And you can claim rewards by voting in your favorite servers?
-This is the first public version of the plugin for you to use and enjoy!</p>
+<p text-align="left">VotePoints is a simple PocketMine-MP plugin to add and help manage per-player vote points or similar obtained generally by voting which can be redeemed later for special prizes you can configure.
+This plugin has been requested a lot and is finally here, the first open-source version of voting points for you to use and enjoy!</p>

 ## Features
 - Simple and lightweight UI-based vote points system.